 The mechanism of actions - or mechanisms – that underpin these risks are not fully known or understood (Press & Alexander, 2018).
 The drugs may cause the mortality, stroke, and myocardial infarction associated with these drugs (e.g., QTc prolongation and arrhythmias, complications of excessive sedation), by independent patient risk factors or a combination of those two.

-Movement disorders that can be caused by the atypical antipsychotics include EPS and neuroleptic malignant syndrome.
+The atypical antipsychotics can cause include EPS and neuroleptic malignant syndrome.

-Extrapyramidal symptoms are a well-known adverse effect of all the antipsychotics, but they are less likely to be caused by the atypical antipsychotics (particularly tardive dyskinesia) because these drugs do not bind to the D2 receptors as strongly nor for as long.30 The risk for EPS differs between drugs: EPS are very uncommon adverse effects of clozapine and quetiapine but are very common in patients taking risperidone.2,17 Extrapyramidal symptoms include akathisia, dystonias, parkinsonism, and tardive dyskinesia.
+Extrapyramidal symptoms are a well-known adverse effect of all antipsychotics.
+Still, they are less likely to be caused by the atypical antipsychotics (particularly tardive dyskinesia) because these drugs do not bind to the D2 receptors as strongly nor for as long (Stepnicki et al., 2018).
+The risk for EPS differs between drugs: EPS are very uncommon adverse effects of clozapine and quetiapine but are very common in patients taking risperidone (Katzung, 2019).
+Extrapyramidal symptoms include akathisia, dystonias, parkinsonism, and tardive dyskinesia.